Sexton Wood

-Sexton Wood is a 40 ha biological Site of Special Scientific Interest north-west of Ditchingham in Norfolk.
+Sexton Wood is a 40 ha biological Site of Special Scientific Interest north-west of Ditchingham in Norfolk, England.
 It is a Nature Conservation Review site, Grade 2.

 This ancient wood on boulder clay is mainly coppice with standards, but there are some areas of high forest.
-The ground flora is diverse, with dog's mercury dominant and other plants such as ransoms and early-purple orchid.
+The ground flora is diverse, with dog's mercury dominant and other plants such as ramsons and early-purple orchid.

 The wood is private property with no public access.